The Mission

 - Offers pre-major and career advising for undergraduate students interested in language studies

-- Spearheads outreach programs such as Languages of the World Day that help to connect Wisconsin K-12 students and teachers with UW-Madison expertise in languages, literatures and cultures
+- Spearheads outreach programs such as Languages of the World Day that help to connect Wisconsin K-12 students and teachers with UW-Madison expertise in languages, literatures, and cultures